+- DNA unwinds and mRNA forms. •

+- mRNA reaches outside the nucleus. .

+- mRNA reaches ribosomes.

+- Based on the information in mRN, amino acids phase of meiosis, is called crossing over. are transferred to ribosomes by tRNA.

-- DNA unwinds and mRNA forms. - mRNA reaches outside the nucleus and reaches ribosomes. - tRNA transfers amino acids to ribosomes - Ribosomes bind amino acids to form protein.
+- Ribosomes bind amino acids to form protein. •